Developer Guide

 - 1a.
 User provides an unrecognised command name.

 - 1a1.
-CampusBridge shows an error listing all valid commands.
-Use case ends.
+CampusBridge shows an error message indicating the command name does not exist and list all the valid commands.

 - 1b.
 User provides more than one word.

 - 1b1.
-CampusBridge shows an invalid command format error.
-Use case ends.
+CampusBridge shows an error message indicating invalid command format.

 Use case ends.